hpc/charliecloud/doc/dev.rst

       "weirdal": "yankovic"

-With exception to :code:`charliecloud_version` and :code:`weirdal`, the fields above are expected in the :code:`config.json` at push time.
+With exception to :code:`charliecloud_version` and :code:`weirdal`, the fields above are expected by the registry in the :code:`config.json` at push time.

 .. code-block:: javascript